crazyscot/casparcg-countdown-timer/readme.md

 By default the template will hide itself at the end of the countdown, you can pass through `0` or `false` to the `f1` or `hideOnEnd` key to keep the template visible.

+By default the timer counts down.
+You can pass through `1` or `true` to the `f2` or `countUp` key to have it count up instead.
+In this mode it will keep counting forever until you take it offline.

 ![](template_settings.png?raw=true)

 ## Debugging and Creating a New Theme